jasondo-da/Credit_Card_Fraud_Machine_Learning_Model/README.md

 | Amount | Transaction amount |
 | Class | 1 is for fraudulent transactions and 0 is for non-fraudulent transactions |

-## Objective

-The objective of this analysis is to train multiple machine learning models from scikit-learn to find the optimal model to detect fraudulent credit card transactions

 ## Analysis Outline